- Why Register

 - What if I don’t have fun

 Why Register?
-When you register for $40 you get the Wristband, TourBook, Dog Tags, Ride Pin, Poster & a FREE t-shirt.
-The wristband will get you into the Welcome Reception 7-9pm Friday and all official events in and around Baker City and FREE rides on the shuttle buses.
+When you register for $50 you get the Wristband, TourBook, Dog Tags, Year Pin, Poster & a FREE t-shirt.
+The wristband will get you into the J&P Cycles KickStart Party Friday Evening and the Hells Canyon BBQ Saturday after the Bike Show.
+Yes, we are going to feed you TWICE.
+Plus all official events in and around Baker City and FREE rides on the shuttle buses.
 Your registration is ALL we get to promote the rally, so your support is the key to the Hells Canyon Motorcycle Rally!
 Seriously here is how it goes.
-You get the Ride Pin, Dog Tags, Bike Show Entry, TourBook, Poster, Wristband for the Shuttle and the FREE T-shirt and the Welcome Reception.
+You get the Year Pin, Dog Tags, Bike Show Entry, TourBook, Poster, Wristband for the Shuttle and the FREE T-shirt and two meals.
 We take what’s left and buy new motorcycles.
-That’s why Steve & Eric are riding 2006 FJR’s and not 2013′s.
+That’s why Steve & Eric are riding 2006 FJR’s and not 2014′s.
 Go figure.

 What do we do when we get there?
 There is plenty to see and do in and around Baker City.
 Four comprehensive rides are in the TourBook.
 These range in length from 160 miles to 353 miles and include the Canyon Course, the Mountain Course, the Valley Course and the Gold & Ghost Course.
 In the evenings, after riding, lots of stuff will be going on.
 Just mosey around Main Street in front of the Geiser Grand Hotel.
 You can visit the Saloon at the Geiser, hit the Main Event across the street, or go two blocks north to Barley Brown’s Brew Pub where they brew Baker City’s finest beers and ales, Stockman’s Bar is always good for drinks, karaoke or pool.
 The Corner Brick is also on Main Street and the beer and spirits always flow freely.
 Just one door off Main Street on Broadway is the Bull Ridge Brew Pub, here you can sample our custom brews, Hells Canyon Road Rash Ale and Hells Canyon Chrome.
 Or just stay on Main Street for people and bike watching and the Baker City Elks Drum & Bugle Corp – these guys really rock Main Street and you won’t want to miss this.
 Don’t forget to hop on one of the Shuttle buses, they will take you to all of the action Friday and Saturday night.
 Others can ride to Haines and eat at the Haines Steak House or hang out at the Frontier Tavern.